mlzxzhou/GEM/README.md

 # from 20180501 to 20180521
 sh run1.sh
 ```
-After compute, you will find:
+When the above jobs are done, you can find the outputs,

 - 'area5_xxxx_metric.npz'         : calculated by GEM, include `ratio` and `global_metric`.
 - 'area5_xxxx_metric_1.npz'       : calculated by Wasserstein Distance, include `ratio` and `global_metric_w`.

-where the number 'xxxx' represents the date.
-These files are saved under
+where the number 'xxxx' represents the date, under the path
 ```
 Application1/data/output/area5/
 ```

-Compute supply-demand ratio and global_metric from 20181112 to 20181216 for Application 3.
+Compute supply-demand ratio and GEM from 20181112 to 20181216 for Application 3.
 ```
 cd Application3/